Participating in the You Are So Very Beautiful Craftivism Project

 Reliquary of Hypocrisy: It Was Never About the Bathrooms

 Combining inspiration from ecclesiastical embroidery and reliquaries and the Elizabeth Parker sampler housed at the V&A in London, Katherine Diuguid created this piece in response to the passing of the HB2 "Bathroom Bill" in her home state of North Carolina.
 It was part of a reactionary exhibition at the Pink Building Gallery in Raleigh, NC in May 2016 where 22 artists from North Carolina responded to the bill and surrounding political conversations with art work that was auctioned off to support Equality NC.

-Materials: gold-leafed wooden box, goldwork embroidered lid, cotton osnaburg lining with red silk embroidery, chicken bones.
+Materials: gold-leafed wooden box, goldwork embroidered lid, cotton osnaburg lining with red silk embroidery, bleached chicken bones.